lukasalexanderweber/openrct2-server-setup/README.md

 # openrct2-server-setup

-This is a workflow how I managed to set up a running OpenRCT2 ([website](https://openrct2.org/) and [github](https://github.com/OpenRCT2/OpenRCT2)) game which is continuously online and where Clients can join as Users.
+This is a workflow how I managed to set up a running OpenRCT2 ([website](https://openrct2.org/)/[github](https://github.com/OpenRCT2/OpenRCT2)) game which is continuously online and where clients can join as users.
 Tested on a vServer of https://www.ionos.de/

 ## Original Game